 Can You Add Square Roots?
-A complete walkthrough to Simplifying and Adding Radicals
+A thorough look to Simplifying and Adding Radicals

 Adding square roots, also known as radicals, might seem daunting at first, but with a solid understanding of the underlying principles, it becomes a straightforward process.
-Because of that, this full breakdown will walk you through the intricacies of adding square roots, covering everything from basic addition to more complex scenarios involving simplifying radicals and handling different indices.
+This thorough look will walk you through the intricacies of adding square roots, covering everything from basic addition to more complex scenarios involving simplifying radicals and handling different indices.
 We'll explore the mathematical concepts and provide numerous examples to solidify your understanding.
 By the end, you’ll confidently tackle even the trickiest radical addition problems.

 Understanding Square Roots and Radicals

 Before diving into addition, let's refresh our understanding of square roots.
 A square root of a number x is a value that, when multiplied by itself, equals x.
-To give you an idea, the square root of 9 (√9) is 3 because 3 × 3 = 9.
-The symbol √ is called a radical symbol, and the number inside the radical symbol (in this case, 9) is called the radicand.
+Practically speaking, for example, the square root of 9 (√9) is 3 because 3 × 3 = 9.
+The symbol √ is called a radical symbol, and the number inside the radical symbol (in this case, 9) is called the radicand Worth keeping that in mind..

 Radicals can also have indices other than 2 (the square root).
 So for instance, ∛8 represents the cube root of 8 (which is 2 because 2 × 2 × 2 = 8).
-On the flip side, this article will primarily focus on adding square roots (index = 2) Practical, not theoretical..
+On the flip side, this article will primarily focus on adding square roots (index = 2).

 Adding Square Roots: The Fundamental Rule